philiplambok/realiser/README.md

 </p>

 # Realiser
 The Rails engine will help you to provides the setting data to your app.
+See the demo engine in [here](https://github.com/philiplambok/demo-realiser).

 ## Installation
 Add this line to your application's Gemfile: